Here’s how to find the best exchange rate and flexible transfer options when you need to send money to Slovenia.

 While you likely won’t be able to perform a same-day transfer with a bank, there are some money transfer companies that allow you to send money to Slovenia within a few hours.
 When you do, you’ll need to be prepared to spend more in fees.
 You’ll likely also get a poor exchange rate when compared to a normal transfer.

 Tips for picking up cash in Slovenia

 If your recipient is picking up cash at an agent location in Slovenia, offer these tips to help keep them safe from theft.

 - Avoid any areas where crime is known to be a problem.

 - Don’t flash your cash around in public.

 - Keep your wallet and/or bag safe and secure at all times.

 - Take a friend along to provide additional security and peace of mind.

-- Don’t carry large sums of money around for any longer than is absolutely necessary.
+- Don’t carry large sums of money around for any longer than necessary.

 Sending money to Slovenia doesn’t have to be a big hassle.
 You can easily go through your bank, but if you want to get a good deal, a money transfer provider may be the way to go.
 No matter what you choose, take the time to familiarize yourself with the money transfer process so you can start making transfers confidently.